𝐒𝐜𝐢𝐞𝐧𝐭𝐢𝐟𝐢𝐜 𝐏𝐫𝐨𝐬 𝐨𝐟 𝐋𝐮𝐧𝐚𝐫 𝐂𝐚𝐥𝐞𝐧𝐝𝐚𝐫

 Although the sun is much bigger than the moon, the moon is much closer to earth.
-Hence, lunar pull is greater.
+Hence, the lunar pull is greater.

-The movement of the moon affect the rising and falling of the tides.
+The movement of the moon affects the rising and falling of the tides.
 Crops planted while water is rising during the waxing moon can more easily absorb water than those sown in the waning phase.

 Therefore, we plant crops that thrive in dry conditions during the waning phase.
-Also, we aboveground crops that need lots of water during the waxing phase.
+Also, we have aboveground crops that need lots of water during the waxing phase.